 They Get Added to Bot-Driven Playlists – and Can’t Get Removed Easily

-While the company ended up swearing up and down they weren’t fake, the evidence was pretty clear and she understandably began to freak out about the consequences.
+I knew an artist who worked with a company that had promised her actual plays and non-botted playlists, only to then get added to exactly those.
+While the company ended up swearing up and down they weren’t fake, the evidence was pretty clear, and she understandably began to freak out about the consequences.
 You’ve heard the stories—Spotify punishing artists for unknowingly being added to these playlists by kicking them off the platform and erasing their music.
 This is not a good look.

 The good news is that’s not likely to happen to you.
-But, that doesn’t mean you shouldn’t be careful.
+But that doesn’t mean you shouldn’t be careful.
 Getting removed from playlists that are bot-driven can be a nightmare.
-Even if you can find the curator’s contact information (and that’s a big if) you’re unlikely to hear back from them.
+Even if you can find the curator’s contact information (and that’s a big if), you’re unlikely to hear back from them.
 It took my artist months to get her Spotify cleaned up, and she was lucky.
-So while it might feel tempting to just go for it and hope Spotify doesn’t notice, it’s not worth it.
-Especially when you consider those plays aren’t real fans and won’t yield any true results.
+So, while it might feel tempting to just go for it and hope Spotify doesn’t notice, it’s not worth it especially when you consider those plays aren’t real fans and won’t yield any true results.

 They Spend Too Much Time and Energy on Pre-Save Campaigns